temporalio/documentation/docs/php/workflows.md

 Let's take a look at each component of this call.

 Before calling `$child->workflowMethod()`, you must configure `ChildWorkflowOptions` for the invocation.
-These options customize various execution timeouts, and are passed into the workflow stub defined by the `Workflow::newChildWorkflowStub`.
+These options customize various execution timeouts, and are passed into the Workflow stub defined by the `Workflow::newChildWorkflowStub`.
-Once stub created you can invoke it's workflow method based on attribute `WorkflowMethod`.
+Once the is stub created you can invoke its Workflow method based on attribute `WorkflowMethod`.

 The method call returns immediately and returns a `Promise`.
 This allows you to execute more code without having to wait for the scheduled Workflow to complete.

 When you are ready to process the results of the Workflow, call the `yield $promise` method on the returned promise object.

-When a parent Workflow is cancelled by the user, the child Workflow can be cancelled or abandoned based on a configurable child policy.
+When a parent Workflow is cancelled by the user, the Child Workflow can be cancelled or abandoned based on a configurable child policy.

-You can also skip the stub part of child workflow initiation and use `Workflow::executeChildWorkflow` directly:
+You can also skip the stub part of Child Workflow initiation and use `Workflow::executeChildWorkflow` directly:

 ```php
 // Use one stub per child workflow run